ns-3e/obvia/docs/MANUAL_RUNBOOK.md

-# Obvia Manual Runbook
+# Preposition Manual Runbook

-This runbook provides step-by-step instructions for manually testing all core functionality of the Obvia Personal Intelligent Library Manager.
+This runbook provides step-by-step instructions for manually testing all core functionality of the Preposition Personal Intelligent Library Manager.

 ## Prerequisites